-Habitat restoration is at the core of all the work we do, whether it’s in a forest, an urban garden, along a stream or on a farm.
-In both the urban and rural areas, the District works with landowners to control invasive species, integrate native plants into the landscape, enhance wildlife habitat, and learn how to plan and implement conservation projects.
+Habitat restoration is at the core of much of the work we do, whether in a forest, an urban garden, along a stream, or on a farm.
+In both urban and rural areas, the District works with landowners to control invasive species, integrate native plants into the landscape, enhance wildlife habitat, improve biodiversity in the soil, and plan and implement conservation projects.

 The District pays particular attention to protecting, enhancing and expanding regionally significant habitats such as riparian, oak woodlands and savanna, meadow, wet prairie, upland forest and other wetlands and ponds.

 Our habitat restoration efforts occur on urban and rural lands and includes the following programs and focus areas: